james-glass1999/orders-api-example/README.md

 # 🛒 Online Orders API

-A simple Node.js + Express REST API used to manage online orders.
+A simple Node.js + Express REST API for managing online orders.
-Built as part of a Swagger/OpenAPI tutorial and includes full CRUD operations, example request bodies, and JSON file persistence.
+Built as part of a Swagger/OpenAPI tutorial, including full CRUD operations and a complete `openapi.yaml` specification file.

 ---